 Closely intertwined with person-centeredness is the concept of "meaningfulness."
 Meaningfulness encompasses the relevance and degree of importance of the concepts measured by the PROM from the perspective of patients, their families, and caregivers as well as clinicians and other health professionals who serve them.
-Among the concepts that PROMs would ideally capture are the following: the impact of health-related quality of life (including functional status); symptom and symptom burden; experience with care and satisfaction with the services; perceived utility of the services for achieving personal goals; or health-related behaviors.
-As suggested above, the focus comprises both "traditional" healthcare services broadly defined and supportive services for persons with disabilities.
+Among the concepts that PROMs would ideally capture are the following: the impact of health-related quality of life (including functional status); symptom and symptom burden; experience with care and satisfaction with the services; perceived utility of the services for achieving personal goals; or health behaviors.
+As suggested above, the focus comprises both "traditional" healthcare services, broadly defined, and support services for persons with disabilities.

-Workshop participants debated how best to demonstrate evidence that stakeholders think a particular PROM is meaningful.
-The following framework, coined as the three "Cs," can serve as a starting point for thinking about how to operationalize this construct:
+Workshop participants debated how best to demonstrate that stakeholders think a particular PROM is meaningful.
+The following framework, coined as the three "Cs," are three aspects of meaningfulness on which to seek patient input and can serve as a starting point for thinking about how to operationalize this construct: